12 most common macOS Sierra problems and how to fix them

 - Open Activity Monitor (can be found in Applications/Utilities or via Spotlight search), see what runs on your Mac right now.

 - Check your autorun (apps that run when your Mac starts).
 Maybe there are applications you don’t want there, and you need to remove apps from startup items.

 - Finally, if nothing else helps, downgrade back to El Capitan and try updating back sometime later, when the problem might be fixed.
 After all, it’s better to have a normal battery life on the older system, than run the latest but for 3 hours before shutdown.

 10. iTunes crashes on macOS Sierra

 This has been an issue on multiple iTunes versions, but mostly on iTunes 12.5.3.
-Now, the reasons may vary, but there are a few things you can do.
+The reasons may vary, but there are a couple of things you can do.
 For instance, you can try to roll back to the previous stable iTunes version or move forward to next version (if it’s already out).

 To upgrade to the next version, simply open the App Store and find iTunes in the Updates tab.
 To roll back, use your Time Machine backup or download it from the Apple website.

 This is a known problem that will hopefully get fixed by Apple or Adobe in the upcoming updates.
 The case is usually Adobe Photoshop not opening on macOS 10.12 and popping up a sign “Could not complete your request because of a program error.”
 If you don’t feel like waiting for Adobe to fix it, you can try the most obvious solutions: either reinstall Photoshop, or clean install Sierra.

 Now, to reinstall Photoshop, you can use the Uninstaller tool in CleanMyMac X. Keep in mind, though, that you need to recall your license key before you proceed, or you might have trouble activating it again.
 As for the uninstallation, it’s pretty simple: launch CleanMyMac, choose Uninstaller, find Photoshop on the list, and click “Complete Uninstall.”